ucan-wg/awake/README.md

    │                         │           ACK            │ (5)
    │                         │◄─────────────────────────┤
    │                         │                          │
+   │                         │                          │
+   │                         │           FIN            │ (6)
+   │                         │◄────────────────────────►│
 ```

 # 3. Detailed Stages

 ## 3.1 Subscribe to Common Channel

 AWAKE begins by all parties listening on a common channel.
 The channel itself is unimportant: it MAY be public, broadcast to all listeners, be assynchronous, and over any transport.
 To reduce channel noise, it is RECOMMENDED that this channel be specific to some topic.

 For instance, a websocket channel on the topic `awake:did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4` MAY be used for messages about resources owned by `did:key:zStEZpzSMtTt9k2vszgvCwF4fLQQSyA15W5AQ4z3AR6Bx4eFJ5crJFbuGxKmbma4`.

 ## 3.2 Requestor Broadcasts Intent